 ABOUT OUR PROGRAM:

-The Department of Public Health and Preventive Medicine in the College of Medicine at the University of Toledo Health Science Campus offers a Certificate in Occupational Health (COH) program in Industrial Hygiene.
+The Department of Public Health and Preventive Medicine in the College of Medicine at the University of Toledo Health Science Campus offers a Certificate in Occupational Health (COH).
 The flexible evening and weekend 15 semester credit curriculum consists of lecture, laboratory, and field experiences designed to increase students' knowledge, comprehension and skills of Industrial Hygiene.
 The Certificate program is for students that desire to augment their existing education and training via academic courses.

 The comprehensive and flexible curriculum provides a basic foundation of information for students with limited or no background in these areas, while simultaneously offering students with professional experience the opportunity to expand their scope of knowledge and skills.

 The program offers classes during evenings and weekends to accommodate both part-time and full-time students.
 Evening courses meet just once per week for 15 week semesters, and weekend courses meet on alternating weeks for eight Saturdays per semester.